AdamBeddoe/oracle-test/README.md

 addition in future if the requirement arose.
 - Unsure exactly what was meant by an interactive test harness, so built the simple console application that can be seen when running the jar, along with unit tests as I was developing
+- Tried to keep the API limited to tracking change as was specified, rather than, for example, making sure the user had deposited enough coins to accept the item after change was requested